-The Most Hard-to-Believe Fact About Every State
+The Most Hard-to-Believe Fact About Every State in America

-Arkansas is home to one of the largest producers of handmade dulcimers
+Arkansas is home to one of the largest producers of handmade dulcimers.

-California has about 10,000 earthquakes a year
+California has about 10,000 earthquakes a year.

 Making a bid to host the Olympic games is a lengthy, costly, and complicated process.
 However, when the International Olympic Committee awarded the 1976 Winter Olympics to Denver in May 1970, those who lived in the state weren't as excited as you might expect.
 In fact, there was huge opposition to the plan and in 1972 voters in a state referendum decided they did not want the state to host the games due to the astronomical cost and environmental concerns.
 So far, Colorado is the only state ever reject the games.
 The event was ultimately held in Innsbruck, Austria.

-Delaware has a fast-growing poultry industry which means that farmers keep plenty of chickens around to meet the demand, according to the state's local PBS and NPR member station.
+Delaware has a fast-growing poultry industry which means that farmers keep plenty of chickens around to meet the demand, according to the state's local PBS and NPR affiliate.
 In fact, for every person in the state, there are around 200 chickens.
 And since there are nearly a million humans in Delaware, that means there are around 200 million chickens clucking about.

-The invasive species can grow up to eight inches long and live up to nine years, according to CBS.
-On top of that, they can lay up to 1,200 eggs in a year, which means that they will likely be terrorizing the state for some time to come.
+An invasive species, the giant African land snail can grow up to eight inches long and live up to nine years, according to CBS News.
+On top of that, they can lay up to 1,200 eggs a year.

-In Georgia, a taxidermy opossum named Spencer is dropped on New Year's Eve
+In Georgia, a taxidermy opossum named Spencer is dropped on New Year's Eve.

-Land-locked Iowa is home to an island city
+Land-locked Iowa is home to an island city.

 If you were to plan an island getaway, it probably wouldn't occur to you to opt for a vacation in Iowa.
 But it turns out that the land-locked state is home to just one island city, called Sabula.
 Merely a mile long and a quarter of a mile wide on the Mississippi, Sabula wasn't originally an island at all.
 The area was separated from the mainland when a lock and dam were built in the 1930s.